Unity-Technologies/ml-agents/docs/Training-Self-Play.md

 ![Team ID](images/team_id.png)

-See the trainer configuration and agent prefabs for our Tennis example environment for an example.
+See the trainer configuration and agent prefabs for our Tennis environment for an example.

 ## Best Practices Training with Self-Play